delaniho/E-commerce-Revenue-and-Customer-Analytics-Using-SQL-and-Power-BI/README.md

 Revenue Distribution:
 * The top 10 customers generated 17.5% of total revenue, suggesting revenue is distributed across a broad customer base rather than being concentrated among a small number of customers.

-Business Recommendations:
+### Business Recommendations:
 * Increase marketing investment during Q4 to capitalize on seasonal purchasing patterns.
 * Prioritize customer retention strategies because repeat customers represent a significant portion of the customer base.
 * The return rate stands at 24.7%, causing a estimated revenue loss of 4.88 Million Pounds.
 A 5% reduction in returns through stricter supplier quality control in the UK region would reclaim 244,000 pounds in lost profit margin.
 * StockCode 23843 is the primary volume driver.
-I recommend establishing a safety trigger point of X units 45 days prior to Q4 to prevent out-of-stock scenarios durink peak seasonal demand.
+I recommend conducting safety stock analysis for StockCode 23843 prior to Q4 to reduce the risk of stockouts during peak seasonal demand.
 * Continue investing in broad customer acquisition since revenue is not overly dependent on a few customers.

+## Technical Skills Demonstrated

+### SQL
+- CTEs
+- Window Functions (LAG, DENSE_RANK)
+- Aggregations
+- Customer Cohort Analysis
+- Repeat Customer Analysis
+- Revenue Trend Analysis

+### Power BI
+- Data Modeling
+- DAX Measures
+- KPI Dashboards
+- Drill-through Analysis